 Yes and no. Property management companies or a company that sells or rents property on behalf of another must be licensed.
 Anyone dealing with the public in the renting or leasing property in the state must have a valid license issued by the state.

 Bookkeepers, handymen, and strictly office staff do not need a license.
 Anyone talking about terms and conditions and pricing needs a license.
 Surprisingly, companies engaged in the management of homeowner associations do not currently need a license, nor do any of their employees.

-Certification is being talked about and maybe in 2012 some form of professionalism will be required but right now no license of any kind is required.
-In the homeowner association field there are two agencies that provide training one California based only and the other is nationwide.
-The California based organization is called the California Association of Community Managers while the national organization is called the Community Association Institute.
-Both hold classes followed by exams.
-CACM as the state entity is called, offers one professional designation the CCAM, while the national entity offers 3 levels of certification.
+Certification is being talked about, and at some point, it may be a required form of professionalism soon.
+But right now, no license of any kind is necessary.
+Two agencies provide training in the homeowner association field, one California based only, and the other is nationwide.
+The California based organization is called the California Association of Community Managers, while the national organization is called the Community Association Institute.
+Both hold classes followed by exams for property management companies.
+CACM, as the state entity is called, offers one professional designation, the CCAM, while the national entity offers three levels of certification.